Alex Kirilloff Player Props: Twins vs. Red Sox

-On Tuesday, Alex Kirilloff (hitting .171 in his past 10 games) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:40 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.171 batting average in his past 10 games), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Target Field, Wednesday at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Red Sox.
+He had a hitless showing in his previous game (0-for-2) against the Red Sox.

 Alex Kirilloff Game Info & Props vs. the Red Sox